4.5: Interpreting Nonverbal Communication

 Chapter Summary

 In this chapter, you have learned that we define nonverbal communication as communication without words.
-It includes facial expressions, eye contact, touching personal appearance, and use of personal space.
+It includes facial expressions, eye contact, touching, personal appearance, and use of personal space.
 One difference between verbal and nonverbal communication is that verbal communication uses one channel while nonverbal communication occurs through multiple channels simultaneously.
 As a result, verbal communication is distinct while nonverbal communication is continuous.
 For the most part, nonverbal communication is enacted at an unconscious level while we are almost always conscious of our verbal communication.
-As a result, if we receive a mixed message, we tend to believe the nonverbal over the verbal.
+As a result, if we receive a mixed message, we tend to believe the nonverbal over the verbal message.
 Finally, even though some facial expressions are recognizable by people all over the world, nonverbal communication is heavily influenced by culture.

 Since most nonverbal communication is strongly influenced by culture, it is extremely important to exercise caution when interpreting another's nonverbal behavior.
 We learned that some individuals have nonverbal communication disabilities or other conditions that affect their nonverbal behavior.

-Key Terms
+Chapter Terms

 - chronemics